The following post is from Laura of I’m an Organizing Junkie: How to Build a Solid Time Management Foundation

 5. Eliminate some of those balls altogether

-Finally, this is one of the most important foundation builder steps of them all.
+Finally, this is one of their most important foundation builder steps.
 We often get consumed with finding more time to juggle more and more balls in the air that we forget altogether about one of the most powerful choices of all — drop some of those balls altogether.
 Instead of trying to do more, do less.
-I know it’s hard to imagine this as a possibility with all that you have on your plate but I challenge you to consider letting go of just one thing to see what happens.
+I know it’s hard to imagine this as a possibility with all that you have on your plate, but I challenge you to consider letting go of just one thing to see what happens.
 I’m betting you’ll be surprised at the result.

 Is your foundation on shaky ground?
-What changes can you make today to start to repair the cracks beneath you in order to consciously and purposefully manage your time?
+What changes can you make today to start repairing the cracks beneath you to consciously and purposefully manage your time?